 Once you’ve coated the ribs, put each cut in a ziploc bag and leave overnight in the refrigerator.
 Quite often we tend to cook right after applying a rub, but for electric smoking I prefer to allow these to sit overnight so that they can absorb as much flavor as possible.

-Electric smoking naturally doesn’t infuse meat with as much smokey flavor as charcoal smoking, so it’s important to prepare your meat as best as possible to carry the flavors through.
+Electric smoking naturally doesn’t infuse meat with as much smoke as charcoal smoking, so it’s important to prepare your meat as best as possible to carry the flavors through.

 How to electric smoke ribs

 Now we’re really ready to get going.

 With your ribs having rested overnight, start up your smoker and bring it to temperature.
 Most BBQ smoking involves a cooking temperature of 225°F (107°C), and this method is no different.

 Every smoker is different, but allow your smoker 20-30 minutes to get a good even cooking temperature going.